yearico

 16.5 Exchange differences arising on settlement of monetary items or on reporting of such monetary items at rates

-are recognised as income or expense in the year in which they arise.
+statements, are recognized as income or expense in the year in which they arise.

 17 SHARE ISSUE EXPENSES